 3. To the mama figuring out what she needs

-Maybe you were like me and need time to figure out how you feel or maybe you need someone to ask about your baby/pregnancy or maybe you want to be surrounded by loved ones, however you can during the pandemic, either way, this card is for you.
+Maybe you were like me and need time to figure out how you feel, or maybe you need someone to ask about your baby/pregnancy, or maybe you want to be surrounded by loved ones.
+Either way, this card is for you.

 4. To the mama who needs a reminder of the wonderful woman she is

 During that 1st Mother’s Day, I battled with feeling like I was not a real woman anymore.
 I had lost my right to womanhood along with everything else.
 Unless you experience it, it may not occur to you how important it is to feel like a woman again.
 So to all the beautiful, complete, complicated, bereaved, healing, happy, wonderful women that make up our community, this is my wish for you.